BMLN/authentication-stack/README.md

 with spring the only thing we have to after that is to add the keycloak starter dependency: https://mvnrepository.com/artifact/org.keycloak/keycloak-spring-boot-starter

-and the right configuration in our application.properties
+and the right configuration in your application.properties
 like:

     keycloak.auth-server-url = <keycloak_address:port/auth>